dominikjaniga91/kubernetes-and-spring-boot/README.md

 2. Add startup, liveness and readiness probes for your Deployment objects at k8s manifest.
 3. Add startup, liveness and readiness probes for your StatefulSet objects at k8s manifest

+Post and user services have been updated with spring-boot-actuator: https://github.com/dominikjaniga91/spring-boot-docker/pull/1

 ## Task 3: Deployment strategies

 In this module you will add a field to one of your services, and perform Rolling-update deployment.